Won’t Start

 How Much Does This Repair Cost?

-DIY parts for a won’t-start issue on the Amana NTW4516FW typically cost between $10 and $75, depending on whether you’re replacing a lid switch, thermal fuse, or control board.
-A professional service call usually runs $150–$300 once you factor in labor and parts.
-Doing it yourself can save you $100 or more on this repair.
+DIY parts for a won’t start issue on the Amana NTW4516FW typically cost between $10 and $75, depending on whether you’re replacing a lid switch, thermal fuse, or control board.
+A professional service call usually runs $150–$300 after factoring in labor and parts.
+By doing it yourself, you can save $100 or more on this repair.

 Frequently Asked Questions